scottpudwill/myrepo/README.md

-The proliferation of toll roads in the 18th century sparked debate over their fairness and efficiency, with critics arguing that tolls disproportionately burdened the poor and hindered economic development.
+The development of the first high-occupancy vehicle (HOV) lanes in the 1970s and 1980s promoted carpooling and public transit use, reducing congestion and pollution on urban roads.